 To spoof your location, you need a VPN like ExpressVPN or a fake location app.
 For VPN integration, we recommend reading our guide on how to use a VPN with your phone.
 We won’t recommend any particular fake location app because there are plenty of good options on the Google Play Store and Apple App Store.
-But keep in mind, most of these apps cost money, and the setup can be tricky.
+But keep in mind that most of these apps cost money, and the setup can be tricky.
 Plus, they affect all other apps on your phone.

-Getting a “burner” phone is probably the oldest trick in the book.
-It means you have two phones, and the “burner” device stays put and has the Life360 installed on it.
+Getting a burner phone is probably the oldest trick in the book.
+It means you have two phones, and the burner device stays put and has the Life360 installed on it.
 There’s no need to tamper with any of the settings.
 You leave one phone and take the other one with you.

 The trick here is to think a bit outside the box.
-For example, if you have an iPad or iPod Touch, you can use that device as a “burner” or take them with you and make your smartphone the dummy.
+For example, if you have an iPad or iPod Touch, you can use that device as a burner or take them with you and make your smartphone the dummy.

-5. Disable Background App Refresh in Life360
+Keep Your Location in One Place by Disabling Background App Refresh in Life360